MYC000801/DisCO/README.md

 ### 🔍 Why DisCO?

 * ❌ **No more difficulty bias** – replaces group-relative objective with discriminative objectives
-* 🔄 **No clip operations** – uses non-clipping scoring functions for smoother learning
+* 🔄 **No clipping operations** – uses non-clipping scoring functions for smoother learning
 * 📉 **Stable training** – via simple constrained optimization to keep KL divergence in check
 * ⚖️ **Handles sparse rewards** – robust to imbalanced data with advanced discriminative approaches